 - Physical distancing must be observed at all times.
 No standing passengers will be allowed.

-- Trips are considered point-to-point.
+- Most trips are considered point-to-point.
 No pick up or drop off of passengers other than the designated stops shall be allowed during the trip.
 These apply to buses bound for Region IV-A and III.
 (I’m still trying to confirm if this applies to Visayas-bound buses too.)

 - Take note of the following: vehicle’s plate number or body number, the boarding date and time, and the route.